lakshmankashyap/uiuc_cafe_x_change/README.md

 <hr>

-### How do I use Socket.io with Hackathon Starter?
+###:dizzy: How do I use Socket.io with Hackathon Starter?
 [Dan Stroot](https://github.com/dstroot) submitted an excellent [pull request](https://github.com/dstroot/hackathon-starter/commit/0a632def1ce8da446709d92812423d337c977d75) that adds a real-time dashboard with socket.io.
 And as  much as I'd like to add it to the project, I think it violates one of the main principles of the Hackathon Starter: